samblouir/birdie/README.md

 # Configuration
 config = {
-    "batch_size": 8,                                  # This is the batch size that Birdie will use.
+    # This is the batch size that Birdie will use.
+    "batch_size": 8,
-    "sequence_length": 2048,                          # This is the sequence length shape that Birdie will pack your inputs into.
-Padding tokens (0's) will be added to the rightside.
+    # This is the sequence length shape that Birdie will pack your inputs into.
+    # Padding tokens (0's) will be added to the rightside.
+    "sequence_length": 2048,
-    "num_workers": 8,                                 # This controls the number of training dataset dataloader workers (per process).
-If you have added more intense objectives or are being bottlenecked by the dataloader, feel free to increase this number.
+    # This controls the number of training dataset dataloader workers (per process)
+    # If you have added more intense objectives or are being bottlenecked by the dataloader, feel free to increase this number.
+    "num_workers": 8,
-    "steps_between_evaluations": 1024,                # Birdie will calculate new objective sampling ratios every `steps_between_evaluations` steps
+    # Birdie will calculate new objective sampling ratios every `steps_between_evaluations` steps
+    "steps_between_evaluations": 1024,
-    "num_steps": 32_768,                              # This is used by the reward model - there are more parameters that can be set, but the default is to - with cosine decay -  explore ratios during the first half of training and exploit during the second half.
+    # This is used by the reward model - there are more parameters that can be set
+    #  the default is to - with cosine decay -  explore ratios during the first half of training and exploit during the second half.
+    "num_steps": 32_768,
-    "accelerator": accelerate.Accelerator(),          # Accelerate is currently required in this version of the code.
+    # Accelerate is currently required in this version of the code.
+    "accelerator": accelerate.Accelerator(),
+    # Any tokenizer will work that uses .encode() and .decode()
+    "tokenizer": tiktoken.get_encoding("o200k_base"),
-    "tokenizer": tiktoken.get_encoding("o200k_base"), # Any tokenizer will work that uses .encode() and .decode() "objectives": ul2_config,                         # This uses the objectives from UL2, and lets Birdie adjust them during training.
+    # This uses the objectives from UL2, and lets Birdie adjust them during training.
 Pass in no objectives to use the default (Birdie) objectives.
+    "objectives": ul2_config,
-    "ds": data_generator_fn,                          # Provide your dataset fn here (See below)
+    # Provide your dataset fn here (See below)
+    "ds": data_generator_fn,
-    # "reward_fn": your_reward_function,              # Define your custom reward function, if you like.
+    # If desired, define a new custom reward function, if you like.
 Please see example_usage/utils.py's reward_fn() for an example.
+    "reward_fn": your_reward_function,
-    "text_grabber_fn": text_grabber_fn,               # Define how to extract text from your dataset in whichever way you want.
+    # Define how to extract text from your dataset in whichever way you want.
 (See below)
+    "text_grabber_fn": text_grabber_fn,
 }

 # Initialize Birdie
 birdie = Birdie(config)

 # Training Loop
-for step in range(config["num_steps"]):
+for step_idx in range(config["num_steps"]):

-    # Periodic evaluatio (defined by in the config "steps_between_evaluations")
+    # Periodic evaluations (set in the config: "steps_between_evaluations")
-    if birdie.time_for_eval(step):
+    if birdie.time_for_eval(step_idx):
         model.eval()
         for (objective_name, batch) in birdie.measure_validation_losses():
             loss = model(**batch)
-            birdie.log_validation_loss(key=objective_name, loss=loss, step_idx=step)
+            birdie.log_validation_loss(key=objective_name, loss=loss, step_idx=step_idx)
          model.train()

     # Fetch the next training batch from Birdie.
 It is of a fixed-shape, defined by (batch, sequence_length) in the config..